Inculator/GitIntegrationProject/README.md

 ![image2](ReadmeImages/3.png)

+If there is no discussion done on the merge request, you will get a good nice message.

-Further when you click on the discussion, you will be navigated to the specific file and the line on which the comment is given.
+Further when you click on the discussion in the middle row, which contains the file on which review is done, you will be navigated to the specific file and the line on which the comment is given.

+You can read the comment from the first column of the table and you can then fix it in your code.
+A yellow line hover on the file will appear as shown in the screenshot.

 ![image2](ReadmeImages/4.png)

-Once, you have done your review comments work, you can now go to GIT server and mark those comments as resolved.
+Once, you have done your review comments work, you can resolve the discussions as described in the Resolve section below.
 After this, the comments will not be visible on this plugin UI.

+### Resolve Discussion

+Now, you can resolve the discussions directly from the plugin itself.
+Once, you have fixed your issues, you can go to the plugin and mark your discussion as resolve.
+It will resolve your discussion on GIT directly.

+Next time you will open the plugin to load discussion, you will no longer see the issue that you have resolved.

-The second phase of this plugin would include:
+Upcoming changes of this plugin would include:

-1. Option to mark the comments resolved directly from the plugin itself.
-2. Option to add a comment for review on a file for a merge request directly from plugin itself.
+1. Option to add a comment for review on a file for a merge request directly from plugin itself.